How to Fix Ungrounded Outlets

 - Before you begin, make sure that no electrical current is flowing to the outlet you’ll be fixing.
 Plug a voltage tester into the outlet as indicated in the manufacturer’s instructions.
 If the voltage tester lights up, the outlet is still “live.”
 In that case, be sure to turn off the electrical supply which powers that outlet.

 - Remove the two-pronged outlet cover(s) from the wall, using a screwdriver.
 Inside the metal box that was attached to the outlet cover, you will see a white-coated wire (neutral wire) and a black-coated wire (hot wire); these are usually attached to an armored cable in the back of the box, and to the outlet that was just unscrewed.
 As you disconnect these from the box, do not touch them together.
 Make sure that they are relatively straight.

-To install a three-pronged outlet after removing the old outlet, use the terminals that are meant for the white and black wires to connect the existing wires; these will be labeled on the outside of the outlet, usually with LOAD and LINE, one for each color.
+- To install a new, three-pronged outlet after removing the outdated one, use the terminals that are meant for the white and black wires to connect the existing wires; these will be labeled on the outside of the outlet, usually with LOAD and LINE, one for each color.
 Connect the white/neutral wires to the silver screws in the outlet, and connect the black/hot wires to the brass screws.
 A word of caution here: DO NOT touch the “hot” and “neutral” sides of the outlet’s inner workings at the same time while you are re-wiring it!
-Doing so could lead to electrical shock.
+Doing so could lead to severe electrical shock.

-After you’ve connected these wires to the new outlet, connect the bare ground wire inside of the box to a green screw (available at any hardware store) in order to finish grounding the outlet.
+- After you have connected these wires to the new outlet, connect the bare ground wire inside the box to a green screw (available at any hardware store) in order to finish grounding the outlet.
 The green screw will fit into a threaded hole at the rear of the metal box; tighten the screw and attach the bare ground wire to it with a screwdriver.
 Screw in your now-completed outlet to the wall.

 Anna Hill writes for Networx.com.